tonychu-yw/tonychu-yw/README.md

 **Education:**
 - Master of Science in Information Management @ University of Washington
-- Bachelor of Business Administration @ National Taiwan University
+- Bachelor of Business Administration, Minor in Philosophy @ National Taiwan University